Louis-MG/META-DIFF/README.md

 WARNING: depending of the denomination of your files for paired ends (_R1 and _R2, _1 and _2 ...), you will have to modify lines 55-56 and 60-61.
 Yeah it's annoying.
 Add the single-end by hand.
 ```

-Add the last path to `./snakemake/config.yaml`:
+Add the last paths to `./snakemake/config.yaml`:
 ```bash
 # path to the file of correpsondance between seq headers and the genome name (strain etc)
 seq_to_genome: /path/to/ref.tsv